-In this past financial year we have made a further dividend to our shareholders of \$0.07 per share, totalling \$24,186.
-In addition to the dividend we also returned \$86,377 or \$0.25 cents per share in a capital return.
+In this past financial year, we have made a further dividend to our shareholders of \$0.07 per share, a total of \$24,186.
+In addition to the dividend, we returned \$86,377 or \$0.25 cents per share in a capital return.

-Our community has also benefited during the last 12 months where we have distributed \$96,532 (last year \$65,262) to local community groups.
+Our community has also benefited during the last 12 months from our distribution of \$96,367 (last year \$96,532) to local community groups.

-So we are delighted that during tough times we have been able to continue to support both our loyal shareholders and our community stakeholders.
+We are delighted that during tough times we have been able to continue to support both our loyal shareholders and our community stakeholders.